 How to Create a Checklist in Microsoft Word

-Microsoft Word is still one of the most commonly used word processors in the world.
+Microsoft Word is still one of the most commonly used word processing software tools in the world.
 It is an advanced word processing program that enables users to perform numerous word processing tasks such as typing, writing, editing, and printing out of textual and graphical information.

 Another significant advantage of using Microsoft Word is that it enables users to create distinct formats according to need and significance.
 Apart from enabling you to generate easy business communication papers, it enables you to produce and design business cards, brochures, letters, checklists, and many more products you need.